 All of the staff are dressed in beautifully-detailed, traditional costumes, which gives the experience an even more immersive and authentic feel.

-When our appetizer course arrived, our server took a few moments to describe the ingredients in each dish, as well as brief details of how each was prepared (boiled, fried etc).
+When our appetizer course arrived, our server spent a few moments describing the ingredients in each dish, as well as briefly detailing how each was prepared (boiled, fried etc.).
 She even offered suggestions as to which condiments went best with which appetizers, or main course dishes.
 The service was truly impeccable throughout the meal.
 Here’s a description of everything on the Appetizer Thali:

 Khaman (Puffed Cream Of Wheat Flour Cakes)

 Mirchi Bhajia (Fried Hot Peppers With Garam Masala)

 Batatavada (Fried Potato Balls In a Chickpea Flour Batter)